smtpsrvs/EDAPGui/readme.md

 _Requires **python 3** and **git**_

 _Python 3.11 is the recommended version of Python.
 Python 3.9 or 3.10 may also be used._
-If you don't have Python installed:
-* Here is a link to [Python 3.11 installer](https://www.python.org/downloads/release/python-3110/).
-* Scroll to the bottom and select the installer with the description "Recommended".
+If you don't have Python installed, here is a link to [Python 3.11 installer](https://www.python.org/downloads/release/python-3110/).
+Scroll to the bottom and select the installer with the description "Recommended".
-* **Note**: To avoid a 'py is not recognized error' later, in the Python installation wizard, make sure to check the box “Add Python 3.xx to PATH”.

 ## Simple
 If you just want to download and run EDAP and have no interest in the source code, use this method: